Top Ideas for Craft Fair Displays

 More Craft Display Ideas:

-- Chose backdrops that compliment your products.
-Use your theme colors if possible
+- Chose Backdrops That Complement Your Products: Use your theme colors if possible.

 You need to utilize the space that you have by going vertical.
 It is pleasing to the eye and will help sell faster.
 Remember that your booth is your storefront.
 Make it the best possible display of your goods that you can